guiexperttable/website-astro/src/components/getstarted/plainjs.md

 Create a table model.
 Select ('querySelector') the <b>&lt;div></b> element and create a table scope.
 Finally, call <b>firstInit()</b> at least once.
-On the right side, you will see the plain TS version.
+Below, you will see the plain TS version.
 For plain JS, remove <b>': TableModelIf'</b>.

 ```ts